voborgus/lmru--tech/content/en/values/people.md

 Want to change job — ask HR for options.
 There is a possibility to change a product/project.
 {{< /glossary >}}

+{{< glossary title="In Store Integration" >}}
+Every collaborator not depending on his position and role Each employee, regardless of position or position, must pass a two-week internship in the store.

+This is necessary to better understand the specifics of the business, people and their real pains.
+{{< /glossary >}}

 {{< alert color="warning" title="Antipattern" >}}After one year of work notice that not learned anything new.{{< /alert >}}